salviati/symutils/README.md

 `xlocate(1)` is an alternative to locate.
 Common options are (mostly) compatible with GNU locate.

+`dups(1)` finds duplicate files with the same name, using a locate database.
+Can remove the dups, or convert them to links pointing to a chosen "origin" file.

 # Notes
 cmd/* needs revision in error/warning reporting.